gxwcxl2010/System-RDL-preprocess/README.md

   -outdir|o <outdir> Specify the output direcotry of preprocess.
 If not specified,
                        it will be the same as source file.
   -incdir|I  <dir>     Specify the include dirs for preprocess script.
-  -eval|e              Add some perl code that will be execute before the preprocess.
+  -eval|e              Add some perl code that will be execute before the embedded perl preprocess.
   -debug               Show more message for debug.
   -D         <macro>   Define a preprocess macro.
   -noenv               Don't push current env to perl preprocess